majiro-dev/Cub3D/README.md

-Still building the workspace index, response may be less accurate.

 # Cub3D

 Cub3D is a 3D game project developed as part of the curriculum at the **42** programming school.
 It is a simple 3D game engine that uses raycasting to render a 3D environment from a 2D map.